fadhilnapis/SIG-FSTM/README.md

   * Web and Mobile app Development
   * Information Security

-Feel free to choose any three above you are love to learn and master try to master it.
+Feel free to choose any three above you are love to learn and master.
 We are also provide module structure each of three categories inside the folder.

 ## ...
 So what is Open Source ?